 - Send out exam timetables;

 - Provide or fund support with daily living tasks e.g. assistance with shopping, cooking, or personal care.

 How we can help

 Temporary disabilities or ill health

 Disabled Students Allowance (DSA) is only available to UK nationals or those with settled status so the information here is not applicable to EU and International Students.

 Depending on your needs, DSA could help with the cost of:

 - Computer equipment although you will need to pay £200 towards this.
-And no, you cannot have a Mac.

 - Specialist assistive software to help with reading, writing, planning and organising work.

 - One to one support from a study skills tutor.